 Your puppy's ID

-As we mentioned, it is the law for your puppy to wear a tag on his collar with your contact details clearly displayed.
+Ensure your puppy wears a tag on his collar with your contact details clearly displayed.
 However, there are other steps you can take to ensure your puppy's safe return if he gets lost.
-For more information see article on Microchipping.

 And if you do lose your puppy?